solozhu/hgncdsr/README.md

 # HGNCDSR: Hierarchical Gating Network for Cross-Domain Sequential Recommendation

-This repository contains the official implementation of the paper **"Hierarchical Gating Network for Cross-Domain Sequential Recommendation"**.
+The implementation of the paper:

+Wang, Shuliang, Zhu, Jiabao and Ruan, Sijie,"**Hierarchical Gating Network for Cross-Domain Sequential Recommendation**" , in the ACM Transactions on Information Systems, accepted on 16 January 2025.

 paper link: https://doi.org/10.1145/3715321

+Please cite our paper if you use our code.Thanks!

 Contact: jiabao@bit.edu.cn

+Feel free to send me an email if you have any question.

 Bibtex